timescale/docs/api/_hyperfunctions/tdigest/approx_percentile.md

   aggregates:
     - tdigest()
 api_details:
-  summary: Get the approximate value at a percentile from a `tdigest` aggregate.
+  summary: Estimate the approximate value at a percentile from a `tdigest` aggregate.
   signatures:
     - language: sql
       code: |